sagefy/sagefy/CONTRIBUTING.md

 Content
 -------

 Create and edit content through the discussion section within the Sagefy interface.
-You will want to get familiar with the [[Data Structure]].
+You will want to get familiar with the [Data Structure](https://github.com/heiskr/sagefy/wiki/Data-Structure).

 Issues
 ------